2026 Election Threats

 Operational & public-safety risk

-Federal law enforcement deployments near polling places or election offices — whether intentional or not — could suppress turnout or disrupt operations.
+Federal law enforcement deployments near polling places or election offices could suppress turnout or disrupt operations, whether intentional or not.
 Election officials and poll workers face escalating threats and harassment, increasing the risk of staffing shortages and operational errors on the day that matters most.

 Election Day